snork-nbl/OAuth-2.0/examples/README.md

 1. On the Lambda page copy and copy down Lambda's **ARN**.
 It can be found at the top right corner of the page and should look like: `arn:aws:lambda:us-west-1:123456789101:function:RSALambda`
 1. Copy down the Lambda region.
-It can be found on the top right corner of the page, and is a next item to the right of the link with the user name (e.g. "us-east-1")
+It can be found on the top right corner of the page, and is a next item to the right of the link with the user name (e.g. "us-east-1").
+It is used for `AWS_LAMBDA_REGION` constant in the example.

 **IMPORTANT:** The name of the AWS Lambda function must be `RSALambda`!